-Jason H. Abbott is an author of imaginative and speculative fiction.
+Jason H. Abbott is an author.
 Born a lobsterman’s son in a small coastal town, he spent his youth exploring the woods and rocky beaches of Maine pursuing make-believe and adventures.
 These journeys led him down many paths less traveled, and to a storyteller’s life where the power of myths both ancient and modern are his inspirations.

 In a hospital room only a few hundred feet from the Atlantic Ocean, Jason H. Abbott was born in the small town of Boothbay Harbor, Maine in the mid 1970s.
 It was evident that Jason had an active, imaginative mind early on, and he was creating stories, songs, poems and copious amounts of monster drawings for himself and his family well before he could either read or write.